What are pulmonary (lung) nodules?

 If the cause of the nodule is clear (for example, if it's caused by an infection or inflammation), you may need medicine to treat that problem.

-If the cause is not clear, you may need more tests or treatment, depending on the risk that the nodule may be cancer.
+If the cause isn't clear, you may need more tests or treatment.
+It depends on the risk that the nodule may be cancer.

 - If the risk of cancer is small, your doctor may just want to watch to see if the nodule changes over time.
-Or he or she may want you to have regular follow-up appointments and tests.
+Or your doctor may want you to have regular follow-up appointments and tests.
 For example, you may have a CT scan every 3 to 6 months to see if the nodule is growing.

-- If there is a higher risk of cancer, you may need more tests like a PET scan or biopsy (a tissue sample).
-If the nodule turns out to be cancer, you may need surgery to remove the cancer.
+- If there's a higher risk of cancer, you may need more tests like a PET scan or biopsy (a tissue sample).
+If the nodule is cancer, you may need surgery to remove the cancer.
 Or you may need some type of cancer treatment.

 Author: Healthwise Staff